How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 1. Areas inspected

-List the areas walked through during this safety inspection.
+Record which areas you physically walked through during this inspection.

 Why it matters:

 Most workplaces have multiple areas with different characteristics and risks.
-Recording areas ensures systematic coverage and helps identify if certain areas are being missed.
+Recording areas ensures systematic coverage and creates a record of what was actually checked.
+If you didn't enter the cellar, don't include it.

 What good answers look like: